A5ho9999/AlectaBot/index.md

 - Requires Senior+

 **`g!remove react role MESSAGE_ID`**
 - Removes a Reaction Role with the Message provided.
 A selection menu will be sent when used.
-(Currently bugged I think).
 - Requires Senior+

 ## Modding Commands